backlune/mini-coding-agent-dotnet/README.md

 A minimal, local coding agent implemented in C# / .NET 10.
-It is a port of the original Python reference at [rasbt/mini-coding-agent](https://github.com/rasbt/mini-coding-agent), restructured into idiomatic .NET to make it easier for a team to read, discuss, and extend.
+It is a port of the original Python reference at [rasbt/mini-coding-agent](https://github.com/rasbt/mini-coding-agent), restructured into idiomatic .NET to make it easier developers more familiar with .NET to get faimiliar with coding agents.

 The agent still does the same six things: